 A subject search searches terms that are assigned to particular references.
-A human has looked at each reference, decided what the reference is about, then assigns terms (subject headings).
+A human has looked at each reference, decided what the reference is about, then assigns terms (subject headings, which are similar to hashtags in social media).
 Usually subject searches are cleaner than keyword searches, but only if you use the right subject headings.

 What kind of search do I use?

 Usually keyword searches are a good place to start (and with some resources, like Google and Science Citation Index, that is the only option you have).
 Make sure that you pick search terms carefully and search with a variety of synonyms, if needed.